klalicki/dweb2/src/content/classes/02-review-html/slides.md

 We can combine selectors with an angle bracket `>` to find elements that are _direct children_ of other elements.

 `.card > p {}` will select all `<p>` elements that are direct children of an element with the class `card`.
 It will not select `<p>` elements that are nested deeper inside the `.card` element.

+---

+## CSS properties

+Each part of an element's appearance can be controlled with CSS properties.
+We will go over a lot of these next week, but here are a few simple ones:

+- `color`: Sets the text color.
+- `background-color`: Sets the background color.
+- `font-size`: Sets the font size.